Library Reference

 These algorithms will compute perfect orderings when applied to chordal graphs.

-Bandwidth and Envelope Minimization Algorithms
+Bandwidth Minimization Algorithms

 typenametimespacepackage